4 Traditional Muay Thai styles of fighting

 Let's take a closer look at them.

-You've probably heard about this Muay Thi style since it was made famous by 2007 Thai action film Muay Thai Chaiya.
+You've probably heard about this Muay Thi style since it was made famous by the 2007 Thai action film Muay Thai Chaiya.

 The name of this style refers to a province in southern Thailand where it was founded 200 years ago.